cianconway/Personal-Flask/README.md

 ### Environment Setup

 - Make sure you have python and flask installed
+  - Instructions on installing Flask can be found [here](http://flask.pocoo.org/)
 - Clone the repo to your desktop somewhere
 - Go to the base directory and run `python main.py`.
 - This is now a website at localhost:5000